Kopernicus/Kopernicus/README.md

 Instructions
 ------------
+- Ensure you have the Dependencies listed above installed.
 - Copy the contents of the GameData/ folder to KSP’s GameData/ folder
 - Launch KSP and enjoy!
 - Please report any bugs you may find to either or both of the email addresses above.